Loghub: A Large Collection of System Log Datasets for AI-driven Log Analytics: Usage of Loghub Datasets

 \subsection{Overview}

-Since its release, loghub has attracted the attention of not only large companies such as IBM, Microsoft, Huawei, Nvidia, MasterCard, Adobe, BMW, and Samsung, but also some startup companies focusing on log-related products, including Elastic.co, Splunk, Rapid7, Element AI, White Ops, Unomaly.com, and Ascend.io~\cite{loghuborgranizations}.
-Many top universities has also requested the loghub dataset, including University of Oxford, UC, Berkeley, Harvard University, ETH, University of Cambridge, etc. To date, loghub has been downloaded 15,000+ times by more than 380 organizations from both industry (35\%) and academia (65\%).
-After analyzing the project information collected from about 500 data requests, we manually categorize the log usage scenarios and present the distribution in Figure~\ref{fig:industry}.
+The loghub datasets have been made available for five years.
+During this time, we conducted a survey via Zenodo, a dataset hosting website, to gather information regarding the organization and usage scenarios of dataset downloading requests.
+Since its release, loghub has attracted the attention of not only large companies such as IBM, Microsoft, Huawei, Nvidia, MasterCard, Adobe, BMW, and Samsung, but also some startup companies focusing on building log analysis products, including Elastic.co, Splunk, Rapid7, Element AI, White Ops, Unomaly.com, and Ascend.io\footnote{See \url{https://github.com/logpai/loghub/wiki/Loghub-download-list}.}.
+Many universities have also requested the loghub dataset.
+To date, loghub has been downloaded 90,000+ times by more than 450 organizations from both industry (35\%) and academia (65\%).
+After analyzing the information collected from the data requests received, we manually categorize the log usage scenarios and present the distribution in Figure~\ref{fig:industry}.
 It is worth noting that due to the limited information provided by users, we could only provide a rough categorization for them.
-We denote it an unknown category if the user input is not clear.
-We can see that loghub datasets can potentially facilitate 23 different categories of research and study purposes.
+We denote it as an unknown category if the user input is not clear.
+We can see that loghub datasets can potentially facilitate 23 different categories of research and education purposes.
 The top 5 usage scenarios are anomaly detection, log analysis, security, log parsing, and education.
-In particular, log analysis may cover the spectrum of log related tasks, but this has not been clearly specified by users.
+In particular, log analysis may cover the spectrum of some other log related tasks, but this has not been clearly specified by users.
 Education indicates the use cases about course projects and thesis projects.
-Here, we do not intend to expand all usage scenarios shown in the figure, but the variety of them have already confirmed the practical importance of our loghub datasets.
+Here, we do not intend to expand all usage scenarios shown in the figure, but the variety of them have already confirmed the practical importance of the loghub datasets.

-In the following, we present the details of four representative application scenarios that have been widely studied in the literature and describe how loghub can be used in these tasks, including log parsing, log compression, anomaly detection, and duplicate issues identification.
+In the following, we present the details of four common usage scenarios that have been widely studied in the literature and describe how loghub can be used in these tasks, including log parsing, log compression, anomaly detection, and duplicate issue identification.